News and Events

 Due to THG’s ownership, Chaucer is also subject to the US Sarbanes-Oxley Act of 2002 i.e. assessment of internal controls over financial reporting, including the financial reporting of UK taxation.

 Chaucer’s main tax risks relate to compliance and reporting, transactional risk and reputational risk with the tax authorities and other relevant stakeholders in the different countries where Chaucer operates.
 In order to manage these tax risks, Chaucer has appropriate internal controls and procedures in place.
 For example, tax calculations and payments are subject to separate internal review and Chaucer retains evidence of the review process.
-The group-wide internal controls ultimately provide management with the visibility of review, risk assessment and sign-off of all material tax transactions.
+The group-wide internal controls ultimately provide management with the visibility of the review, risk assessment and sign-off of all material tax transactions.
 The internal review system supports the Senior Accounting Officer sign-off on appropriate tax accounting arrangements.
 Chaucer employs external advisers for specialist or complex matters.